 Around 4000 BC, humans began using horses and donkeys for transport.
 Donkeys were used to carry construction materials such as bricks and bags of sand, while horses were ridden by humans or used to pull carriages.

 Cows and other bovines were historically used as farm labor to pull plowing machinery that was too heavy for human use.

 Horses also featured heavily during wartime, used to carry soldiers and weapons onto the battlefield.
-Many millions of horses have perished in wars since humans first began domesticating them.
+Many millions of horses have perished in wars since humans first domesticated them.

-Today, horses are mostly used by the mounted police to patrol parks and rural areas, as well as for crowd control during major social events or emergencies like riots.
+Today, horses are used mainly by the mounted police to patrol parks and rural areas and crowd control during major social events or emergencies like riots.
 They are also used to pull carriages for events such as weddings and funerals.

 Dogs are also used for transport in cold and snowy climates.
 In the snowy landscapes of Canada and Alaska, dogs are used to pull sleds that transport people and supplies like food and medicine.

 While animal testing has made many leaps forward in animal welfare, this process is still vital to scientific discovery and advances in medicine.

 Heart disease is one of the most common causes of death in many developed countries, but animals can help reduce this.
 Recent studies have shown that losing a specific gene increases our risk of developing cardiovascular diseases.

 Sharks have helped advance several areas of medicine, including cancer, wound healing, and Alzheimer’s disease.
 The 1999 film Deep Blue Sea was ahead of its time, as shark antibodies could treat Alzheimer’s disease and Parkinson’s within the next decade.